Install on Linux

 Server Requirements

-Before you start, please note that you can run your Orchestrator instance on the server of your choice, whether on-premises or in a public cloud infrastructure provider such as Azure, AWS, or GCP.
+Before you start, please note that you can run your orchestrator instance on the server of your choice, whether on-premises or in a public cloud infrastructure provider such as Azure, AWS, or GCP.

 • Operating System:

-• Linux: RHEL 8, CentOS 8
+• RHEL 8

 • Disk: 10GB (minimum)